 The picture of the development of the temporal reasoning system that we have just sketched also raises the question of how it links to the developing conception of the self as temporally extended, not least because children's shared discourse about other times typically involves discussions of events in which the child was or will be a participant.
 We do not have space here to provide a treatment of this issue (see McCormack 2015; McCormack & Hoerl 2001), but in Oyserman & Dawson's commentary, they suggest that the temporal reasoning system is put to use in motivating action not just through a recognition that one is temporally extended, but through a (more sophisticated) recognition that one's future identity is not yet fully fixed.
-Specifically, they describe the way in which one's current actions are guided by how one envisages the identity of one's future self, using temporal reasoning to steer an appropriate path toward that preferred self.
+Specifically, they describe the way in which one's future self, using temporal reasoning to steer an appropriate path toward that preferred self.